wulffern/aic2023/lectures/l08_pll.md

 > "I have a customer that needs an accurate clock to count seconds". -- Some manager that talked to a customer, but don't understand details.

-As a designer, I might latch on to the word "accurate clock", and translate into "most accurate clock in the world", then I'd google up on atomic clocks, like
+As a designer, I might latch on to the word "accurate clock", and translate into "most accurate clock in the world", then I'd google atomic clocks, like
 [Rubidium standard](https://en.wikipedia.org/wiki/Rubidium_standard) that I know is based on the hyperfine transition of electrons between two energy levels in rubidium-87.

 I know from quantum mechanics that the hyperfine transition between two energy levels will produce an precise frequency, as the frequency of the